 Dreadlock beards date back to ancient civilizations.
-Creative and unique, beard dreads completely change the look of your facial hair and garner lots of attention.
+Creative and unique beard dreads completely change the look of your beard style and garner lots of attention.

 So, long beard hair can be braided or twisted easily with wax to achieve this unique look.
 In this guide, we’ll show you how to get a dreadlock beard and how to maintain it easily even when wet.

 Beard rings are a unique and trendy.
 If you want super stylish dreads, checkout the best beard jewelry on Amazon.com now.

 Beard dreads are intertwined locks of facial hair, created by rolling, matting or braiding the hair – AKA “ratting”.
 Beard dreadlocks are typically grown from the longest hair (6 inches or longer) along the chin and jawline into rope-like strands using wax to tighten the tangles.

 Anyone can dreadlock their beards, but certain hair texture is easier for locks than others.
 If you find your hair doesn’t stay twisted, then wash your beard for a few days.